 Computing at Hillside:

-At Hillside, we are determined to provide children with the essential computing skills to aid them in today’s modern lifestyle.
+At Hillside, we are determined to provide children with the essential computing skills to aid them in today’s modern world.
 There are three main strands of the Computing curriculum.
-At Hillside, we use Purple Mash to support the learning of each strand of the computing curriculum.
 The three main strands are: Computer Science, Information Technology and Digital Literacy.
 Computer Science introduces children to understanding how computers and networks work.
-It also give all children the opportunity to learn computer programming, from simple programmable toys in EYFS to programming and decoding complex codes in Year 6.
+It also give all children the opportunity to learn computer programming, from simple programmable toys in EYFS to programming and decoding more codes in Year 6.
 Information Technology focuses on the use of computers for collecting and presenting information in a range of ways and using search technology.
 Digital Literacy is about the safe and responsible use of technology, including recognising its advantages for collaboration or communication.
-At Hillside we support this during lessons but also through activities led by our KS2 eSafety leaders.
+At Hillside, we use Purple Mash, Scratch/ Scratchjr and Project Evolve to support the learning of each strand of computing.
 The use of technology is used to enhance learning across the whole curriculum.
-Children have access to a range of resources to support the Computing curriculum and the cross curricular links such as: laptops, iPads, cameras and programmable toys.
+Children have access to a range of resources to support the Computing curriculum and the cross curricular links such as: laptops, iPads, interactive whiteboards and programmable toys.